 Day of Mourning

-Toronto – April 12, 2016 – Every year on April 28, people across the country gather, light candles, and wear ribbons as they pay their respects and remember the thousands of men and women who have been killed, injured or suffered illness as a result of work-related incidents.
+Every year on April 28, people across the country gather to light candles and wear ribbons as they pay their respects and remember the thousands of men and women who have been killed, injured, or suffered illness as a result of work-related incidents.
 We also honour the families, coworkers, and friends whose lives have been significantly impacted by these tragedies.

 Unions stand up for the health and safety of everyone who works for a living.
-They work with employers to improve working conditions.
+We work with employers to improve working conditions.
 Unions work with governments to improve workplace health and safety standards and pass laws to punish employers who put lives at risk for their own gain.
 We can’t bring back those who have died, but we are working hard to make workplaces safer for today.
 By working together – with employers, unions, workers, and our health and safety partners, we can work towards every worker returning home at the end of the day safe and sound.

-I encourage everyone to make workplace health and safety a personal priority and help spread the word that workers have the right to refuse unsafe work.
+UFCW Canada encourages every worker to make workplace health and safety a personal priority and help spread the word that workers have the right to refuse unsafe work.